geojeff/sproutcore-examples/apps/flot_oil_spills/README.md

 ToDos
 -----

+* Basic highlighting works (see DONE todo), but the default Flot highlighting takes a data point marker and makes it slightly larger, which is too hard to see.
+Perhaps the internal Flot function for this can be overridden, so that highlights can be larger, in brighter, or higher contrast color.

 * The sc_require in main_page.js is not getting Flot included properly (this app has its own flot view, and does not use the view in flot-integration).
   Errors show with sc-server and sc-build, but Flot still works.
 Something wrong on the require though.